-I can’t drive a car and I don’t really want to learn.
+I hate driving a car and I don’t really want to learn.

 It just means I’ll always be forced to live somewhere with adequate public transportation…